mdsimon2/RPi-CamillaDSP/README.md

 #### 2 mm back panel - 25€ add-on

-This is another area to potentially save money.
-For example, the back panel can be completely left off to save on machining costs.
-Although it requires some effort, circular holes can be drilled and filled to manually create square holes.
-This panel has cutouts for RPi4 USB ports and ethernet port.
+This is another area to potentially save on machining costs.
+For example, the back panel can be completely left off as it is in the rear and not visible.
+Alternatively, although it requires substantial effort, circular holes can be drilled and filled to manually create square holes.
+This panel has cutouts for RPi4 USB and ethernet ports.
 There is also an 8 mm diameter hole for a 5.5 mm barrel connector.
-Important to again note that the RPi5 USB / ethernet port orientation is opposite of the RPi4, therefore this design will NOT work with a RPi5.
+Important to again note that the RPi5 USB / ethernet port orientation is reversed compared to the RPi4, therefore this design will NOT work with a RPi5.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/rearpanel.jpeg" alt="rearpanel" width="600"/>